 OTB has in place the Administration of Standard Operating Procedures that governs how it manages OTB SOPs.
 In addition OICR has a Development and Management of Policies, Procedures and Guidelines which governs the regular review of OTB's privacy policies, procedures and practices.
-The policy states that OICR shall review its privacy program at minimum on an annual basis, or more frequently should there be changes in technology, best practices and the Act and its regulation.
+The policy states that OICR shall review its privacy program at minimum on triennial basis, or more frequently should there be changes in technology, best practices and the Act and its regulation.
 The policy further states that a review of relevant policies and procedures shall be taken following a breach of privacy or security to determine if modifications to the policies and procedures are necessary to avert a similar breach in the future.

-The policy states that it is the responsibility of the Privacy Officer and Information Security Officer to initiate a review process, that a committee shall be organized to carry out the review and that in the event that proposed changes represent a material change to daily operations.
+The policy and procedures identify the agent(s) responsible and the procedure to be followed in amending and/or drafting new privacy policies, procedures and practices if deemed necessary as a result of the review, and the agent(s) responsible and the procedure that must be followed in obtaining approval of any amended or newly developed privacy policies, procedures and practices.
+The policy states that it is the responsibility of the Privacy Officer and Information Security Officer to initiate a review process, that a committee shall be organized to carry out the review and that in the event that proposed changes represent a material change to daily operations these changes shall be communicated via education and training to all affected OICR individuals.